natenka/pyneng-book-en/docs/source/book/04_data_structures/string_methods.rst

 In example above, ``string1.split()`` splits the string by spaces and returns a list of strings.
 The list is saved to ``commands`` variable.

-By default, separator is a space symbol (spaces, tabs, line feed), but you can specify any separator in brackets:
+By default, separator is a space symbol (spaces, tabs, line feed), but you can specify any separator in parentheses:

 .. code:: python